What is a ground source heat pump?

 Installing a typical system costs around £14,000 to £19,000.
 However, this could be paid for over seven years by the RHI alone.

 Are there any grants for ground source heat pumps?

 There are a number of ground source heat pump grants available that can cover a substantial part of what can otherwise be an expensive installation.
-The main ones are the Energy Company Obligation (ECO) grant, and the Green Homes Grant voucher scheme.
+The main one being the Energy Company Obligation (ECO) grant.

 What are ECO Grants?